GreenJon902/HisDoc/CONTRIBUTING.md

 css files should be layed out identifially.

-A "Person" refers to someone in the timeline
+A "Person" refers to someone in the timeline.
+Only refer to them as persons, not people!
 A "User" refers to someone using the website
 A "Session" refers to someone adding events who is linked to an ingame account